hanhanwu/Hanhan_Applied_DataScience/industry_updates.md

 # Keep Up with Industry Updates 🌺

+## [2021 paper - Model Complexity of Deep Learning: A Survey]
+* It talks about deep learning complexity from Model framework, Model size, Optimization process, Data complexity

 ## [2020 Feb - Latest Scikit-Learn Updates][1]
 * Some updates here have already appeared in R before, but still good to know now they are in python too
 * Added Stacking